S1aX0r/Ghosted/Ghosted.md

 ### 2. Fedora OS ###

-Fedora comes out of the box with strong security and privacy by default (much like all distros) and is very versatile to fullfill user needs.
-A smooth sailing experience paired with great security and privacy just makes this distro an eye catcher.
+Fedora comes with strong security and privacy by default (much like all distros) and is very versatile to fullfill user needs.
+Easy to use and set up, and an overall amazing OS for all users.

 ### 3. TailsOS ###